sperea/jlaasociados-escaparate-raspberrypi/README.md

 To start Media Viewer, run the following command:

 ``
-python start.py --media-dir /path/to/media --image-time 5
+python start.py --p /path/to/media --t 5
+``

 * `--p`: the path to the directory containing the media files.
 * `--t`: the time (in seconds) for displaying each image.
 Default is 5 seconds.